joshualeejunyi/CyberRangeBuilder2018/README.md

 At line 1255, adjust the if else statement accordingly to your setup.
 Also change the server variables to the IP addresses of your available servers

+### Create Administrator Account
+Before you go, you would also need to create your administrator account.
+Navigate back to the project folder at /home/cyberwsgi/grouped/CRBv1, and run: python3 manage.py createsuperuser

+You will then be prompted to enter the superuser’s username, email and password.
+Fill up accordingly.

+Now, you will be able to login to Project Ostrich using the newly created account.

 Congratulations!
 You have successfully deployed Project Ostrich to your system.